arestivo/slides/markdown/javascript.md

 # The Rest

-After all elements are assigned, the remaining (or "the rest") can be assigned too, using *spread operator* (...):
+After all elements are assigned, the remaining (or "the rest") can be assigned too, using a *spread operator* (...):

 ```javascript
 const numbers = [1, 2, 3, 5, 8]